ProgUn1corn/Qlourie_Astral_R/README.md

 # Features
 ## Chassis
-- Lightweight modified chassis for better stability and rigidity, also slightly moved suspension mounting points
+- Modified chassis for better stability and rigidity, also slightly moved suspension mounting points
 - 2.535m wheelbase and 1.875m track width
-- 1190KG without crew and spare wheel
-- 1360KG with driver and co-driver and one spare wheel (It's actually heavier with running weight, including fuel and tools like in real life.)
-- ~1390KG tarmac running weight, ~1410kg gravel running weight
 - Rollcage installed for maximum safety
 - Separated parts from Automation model for better deformation and animation
 ## Engine and Transmission
-- 380HP at 6500RPM, 450Nm at 5000-6000RPM
-- 2.5 bar anti-lag turbocharger
-- 6 speed sequential transmission
+- Realistic engine curve referenced from telemetry of simluators
-- Front and rear adjustable final ratio
+- Gear ratio
-- Fully adjustable gear ratios
-- Top speed 201 km/h
+- Top speed limit 201 km/h
-- Front and rear adjustable LSD
+- Mechanical LSD
-- Active center differential in response to steering and throttle input
 - Steering wheel and pedal shifter animation
 ## Suspension
 - Front and rear MacPherson Strut suspension
 - Reinforced front and rear subframe for stronger rigidity
 - Extra long suspension arms for better FVSA length, optimized FVSA for less camber change
-- Calculated suspension geometry for optimal performance, minimized bump steer and toe steer
+- Calculated suspension geometry for optimal bump steer and toe steer performance
-- 540 degree steering wheel
+- 540 degree steering wheel lock
-- 8:1 quick steering ratio with maximum wheel angle of 33 degree
+- 8:1 quick steering ratio
-- 300mm gravel brake disc, 370mm tarmac brake disc
-- Front and rear ducted brake
 ## Damper and Spring
 - Dampers developed with **CTM Racing Suspension**
 - 800mm gravel damper length, 600mm tarmac damper length
 - Independently modelled mesh with flexbody help to enhances animations
-- over 320mm of travel on gravel damper
-- HS (High Speed) and LS (Low Speed) bump, rebound, hydraulic bump stop, 3+1 WAY adjustable
-- 32 levels of HS and LS bump, 32 levels of rebound, 16 levels or hydraulic bump stop adjustment
+- Piston node and Jbeam writing for even more realistic bump stop and rebound stop simulation
 - Bump velocity threshold (knee point) is moved in response to changes in fast and slow bump settings, providing a more accurate representation of real-world damper tuning
 - Biased to progressive damping with increased damping during fast bump events, enhancing absorption of significant impacts in rallying
+## Misc
+- 10KG ballast for center of gravity adjustment
+- Driver weight included in racing seat part
+- Rally light for better vision at night events (about 7kg, also act as ballast)
+- Spare wheel selection for weight accuracy

+# BRC (Former WRC and now Rally1)
+## Chassis
+- Lightweight Chassis
+- 1190KG without crew and spare wheel
+- 1360KG with driver and co-driver and one spare wheel
+- ~1390KG tarmac running weight, ~1410kg gravel running weight (Running weight includes fuel and tools like in real life)
+- ~50/50 weight distribution for optimal chassis dynamics
+## Engine and Transmission
+- 1.6L Inline4 H1598P4 with WRC modification
+- 383HP at 6000RPM, 457Nm at 5500RPM (within the 3.1kg/hp regulation)
+- 2.5 bar anti-lag turbocharger
+- 6 speed sequential transmission
+- Adjustable gear ratios
+- Top speed 201 km/h (ratio specific)
+- Front and rear adjustable mechanical LSD
+- 2 homologated active center differential in response to steering and throttle input.
+Power bias 48/52 for gravel and 36/64 for tarmac.
+## Suspension
+- 10:1 and 8:1 quick steering ratio selectable
+- 300mm gravel brake disc, 370mm tarmac brake disc
+- Adjustable brake bias
+- Front and rear ducted brake
+## Damper and Spring
+- CTM Racing MSR85 3+1Way dampers for gravel, MSR65 3+1Way dampers for tarmac
+- Around 325mm of travel on gravel damper
+- Hydraulic bump stop and hydraulic rebound stop equipped on both MSR85 and MSR65
 - LRS (Load Release System) implemented for faster wheel extension when no load is applied to the wheel
+- HS (High Speed) and LS (Low Speed) bump, rebound, hydraulic bump stop, 3+1 WAY adjustable
+- 64 levels of LS bump, 64 levels of rebound, 32levels of HS bump and 16 levels or hydraulic bump stop adjustment
 - Spring rates:

   Gravel: 17.5 to 40N/m, incremental difference of 2.5 N/m

-  Tarmac: 30.0 to 65N/m, incremental difference of 2.5 N/m
+  Tarmac: 30.0 to 65N/m, incremental difference of 5.0 N/m

   Helper: 2.5N/m

 ## Tyres
 - 20KG per tarmac wheel and 25kg per gravel wheel, node weight calculated based on the rim weight limit as specified by WRC regulations
 - 205/65 R15 gravel wheels, 235/40 R18 tarmac wheels